 - CF 25.6.a.1 If a supervisory college does not already exist, one should be formed and its first meeting should take place in a timely manner after the identification of the IAIG. - CF 25.6.a.2 Priorities for the initial supervisory college meeting should include, at least: - confirming the group-wide supervisor and the structure of the supervisory college; - describing the scope of group-wide supervision including, where applicable, an explanation from the group-wide supervisor of its decision to exclude an entity from the scope of group supervision; and - discussing proposed coordination agreements. - CF 25.6.a.3 When an in-person meeting is not practicable, the meeting should take place by teleconference or other means. - CF 25.6.a.4 The group-wide supervisor should ensure that the IAIG's supervisory college discusses the most relevant elements of the group-wide supervisory process and the supervisory plan.
-The agenda set by the group-wide supervisor should provide for discussion of at least the IAIG's: - group-wide corporate governance framework; - · enterprise risk management; - · main risks and intra-group transactions; - financial position; and - regulatory capital adequacy and compliance with supervisory requirements. - CF 25.6.a.5 When deciding on the topics to be covered in the IAIG's supervisory college meetings, the group-wide supervisor should cooperate and coordinate with involved supervisors to ensure that matters pertinent at a legal entity level are appropriately raised. - CF 25.6.b The members of the IAIG's supervisory college communicate and exchange information on an ongoing basis.

-CF 25.6.c The members of the IAIG's supervisory college discuss and assess a summary of the reference ICS prepared by the group-wide supervisor, as well as a summary of any additional reporting related to the ICS that has been reported at the option of the group-wide supervisor.
+The agenda set by the group-wide supervisor should provide for discussion of at least the IAIG's: - group-wide corporate governance framework; - enterprise risk management; - main risks and intra-group transactions; - financial position; and - regulatory capital adequacy and compliance with supervisory requirements. - CF 25.6.a.5 When deciding on the topics to be covered in the IAIG's supervisory college meetings, the group-wide supervisor should cooperate and coordinate with involved supervisors to ensure that matters pertinent at a legal entity level are appropriately raised. - CF 25.6.b The members of the IAIG's supervisory college communicate and exchange information on an ongoing basis. - CF 25.6.c The members of the IAIG's supervisory college discuss and assess a summary of its ICS results prepared by the group-wide supervisor.